Anabah Maternity Centre

 The New Facility

-By 2015, the Anabah Maternity Centre was delivering over 500 births a month and had become too small to meet the increasing demand for maternal healthcare from both local women and the 77% of patients who visit us from outside the province.
+By 2015, the Anabah Maternity Centre had become too small to meet the increasing demand for maternal healthcare from both local women and patients who visit us from outside the province.
 In September of 2015, we therefore made the decision to enlarge the Maternity Centre by building a new block with four delivery rooms; operating theatres; a neonatal intensive care ward and step-down unit; an intensive care unit for women suffering birth complications; a clinic; a gynaecology ward; a follow-up area; and labour area.
 The centre also runs an antenatal programme aimed at monitoring pregnancies in order to promptly identify complications.
 For an overall cost of €1.5m, various professionals and technicians from both Afghanistan and abroad constructed a state-of-the-art facility capable of providing care and more extensive gynaecological and neonatal services.